-To support our clients in achieving their leadership development needs, the BTS Leadership and Management practice launched the Front-Line Execution Program in 2010.
-Front-Line Execution is an approach for consolidating patchwork-learning content to development that is focused on the few most critical essentials that align with achieving business results.
-Central to the approach is a core curriculum branded LEADING FOR BUSINESS RESULTSTM.
-LEADING FOR BUSINESS RESULTSTM is an ever-evolving solution set.
+To support our clients in better addressing the needs of this audience, in 2010 the BTS Leadership and Management practice launched Front-Line Execution.
+Front-Line Execution is an approach for consolidating patch-work learning content to development that is focused on the few most critical essentials that align with achieving business results.
+And when clients are global, we turn that approach into a unified, consistent, global-reaching program, driving consistency in behavior, yet with capacity for local delivery.